homeinfogmbh/hwdb/README.md

 ## Notable Models

-The most notable models are `Deployment` and `System`.
-They represent location / customer mappings of where hardware is deployment and information about digital signage systems, i.e. computers, respectively.
+### Deployment
+Information about a system deployment.
+Contains address and customer information as well as information about the type of digital signage system.

+### System
+Information about a computer.
+Contains information about the VPN addresses, OS, and deployment status.

+### Display
+Information about a display or screen.